 Highlights: Arusha - Lake Manyara - Serengeti National Park - Ngorongoro Crater

-Day 1: Flight from Scotland to Kilimanjaro Airport in Tanzania.
+Day 1: Overnight flight to Kilimanjaro Airport in Tanzania.

 Day 2: Arusha

 Transfer from Kilimanjaro Airport to Arusha, the starting point of safaris in Northern Tanzania

 Meal: Breakfast, Dinner.

 Day 3: Arusha - Lake Manyara National Park

 Depart for Lake Manyara, driving via Makuyuni and Mto wa Mbu village.
 Apart from its abundant birdlife, Lake Manyara National Park is also famous for its tree-climbing lions.

 Enjoy a full day game drive with a picnic lunch.

 Day 4: Lake Manyara National Park - Serengeti National Park